yash2154/ScholarAdmin-system/readme.md

-# School Management System
+# ScholarAdmin

-The School Management System is a console-based C++ application that allows users to manage student and teacher records.
+The ScholaeAdmin is a console-based C++ application that allows users to manage student and teacher records.
 This system is designed for educational institutions to keep track of student and teacher information.
 It provides functionalities for adding, retrieving, and displaying student and teacher details.

 ## Table of Contents